pandanistas/pandanistas_sprint_berlin2020/README.md

-# pandas docstring Sprint - Berlin 2020
+# pandas documentation sprint - Berlin 2020

 ## When/Where is the sprint taking place?
 - **Sprint day**: 21st of March, 2020